 Visceral fat, however, is very dangerous.
 It releases hormones that can cause diabetes and inflammation.
 Inflammation is a risk factor for a variety of health problems, including cardiovascular disease and diabetes.
 In women, visceral fat may increase the likelihood of needing gallbladder surgery.
 Visceral fat is also linked to breast cancer.

 Anyone can develop belly fat at any age, but some groups are at a greater risk of developing visceral fat.
-Those groups include:
+Those

 - white men